peterallanwalker/SWP08-Probel/README.md

   Decode was failing, e.g. connect destination 16 to source 3, gets encoded as \x16\x03 which I'm identifying as a false EOM but am not parsing to find the actual EOM in such case!...
 Possibly fixed, can't remember!

+- [ ] Set a delay - Brio seems to have a small lag after ACK before sending tally dump (check timestamps in sample output) maybe around generic send / connectIO line 97... looks like I need to add 500ms

+- [ ] Add the mute ID to user option